Bob Hannum Polishes Historic Markers in Time for the 250th

 Lost Energy

 After about the sixth long and hard day, and only half done, we'd had it!
-My son William and I were a feeling down and out with no end in sight.
+My son William and I were feeling a bit down and out with no end in sight.
 So, we called in our friend Al Chapman to lift our spirits and lighten our load.
-He was just what we needed!
+He works with us on many large projects, and he was just what we needed!
 His skill, energy, and good humor got us back on track with renewed enthusiasm.
-Suddenly, the project was almost finished and we were ecstatic!
+Suddenly, the project was finished and we were ecstatic!

 Filed Under: Restoration Tagged With: Art Conservation, Art Restoration, Arts Management Services LLC, BD, Michael Singer, Robert Hannum, sculpture